 Projeto Onçafari's focus is wildlife viewing, in particular the jaguar, and a significant donation will be made from our Jaguar Fiesta tour to this worthwhile project.

-Located near Buraco das Araras, Pousada Rio da Prata is a beautiful deciduous forest site where you can enjoy birdwatching around the ranch, or snorkel the crystal clear waters in search of freshwater fish, including dorado and pacu, as well as an array of aquatic plant life.
+Located near Buraco das Araras in the southern Pantanal, Pousada Rio da Prata is a beautiful deciduous forest site where you can enjoy birdwatching around the ranch, or snorkel the crystal clear waters, home to freshwater fish such as dorado and pacu, as well as an array of aquatic plant life.